bryce-bowers/CS-48/README.txt

 FEATURES:
 --Functional GUI from beginning to playScreen.
---Names get saved and are passed in game
+--Names get saved and are passed in game.
---Turn based movement/angle adjustment works
+--Turn based movement/angle adjustment works.
---Color select works IN THE CHARACTER SELECT SCREEN.
+--Color select works and gets passed into game.
+--